moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 ### Track namespace {#tracknamespace}
 Required: Optional    JSON Type: String    Location: Track Object

-The name space under which the track name is defined.
-See section 2.3 of
+The Track Namespace under which the track name is defined.
+See Section 2.4.1 of
 {{MoQTransport}}.
+The value is a JSON array in which each element is a JSON string corresponding, in order, to one Track Namespace Field of the MOQT Track Namespace.
+Each element is converted to the bytes of its Track Namespace Field using the rules in {{namemapping}}.

+The array MUST contain between 1 and 32 elements, and every element MUST be a non-empty JSON string, so that the resulting Track Namespace satisfies the constraints of Section 2.4.1 of {{MoQTransport}}.
+A parser that encounters an empty array, more than 32 elements, an empty string element, or a non-string element MUST treat the catalog as invalid.

 The track namespace is optional.
-If it is not declared within a track, then each track MUST inherit the namespace of the catalog track.
-A namespace declared in a track object overrides any inherited name space.
+If it is not declared within a track object, then the track MUST inherit the Track Namespace of the catalog track, that is, the Track Namespace under which the catalog itself was subscribed.
+A namespace declared in a track object replaces (and does not extend) any inherited namespace.

 ### Track name {#trackname}
 Required: Yes    JSON Type: String    Location: Track Object

-A string defining the name of the track.
-See section 2.3 of {{MoQTransport}}.
+A JSON string defining the MOQT Track Name of the track.
+See Section 2.4.1 of
-Within the catalog, track names MUST be unique per namespace.
+{{MoQTransport}}.
+The string is converted to the bytes of the Track Name using the rules in {{namemapping}}.
+A Track Name MAY be the empty string.

+Within a catalog, the combination of Track Namespace and Track Name (the Full Track Name) MUST be unique.
+Uniqueness, and every other comparison of track names or namespaces required by this document (for example in {{dependencies}},
+{{parentname}}, {{parentnamespace}} and {{deltaupdate}}), is determined by exact comparison of the mapped bytes as described in {{namemapping}}, never by comparison of the JSON source text.

 ### Packaging {#packaging}
 Required: Yes    JSON Type: String    Location: Track Object